Interesting facts about

 The raw mouthpieceas well as the property and dimensional accuracy of its interiors and the mouthpiece face are very important for the intonation and sound quality of the whole instrument.

-The materialof the mouthpiece itself ( referred to as M. in the following ) has a function and is the basis for a round and uniform sound.
-Here it is particularly remarkable that neither the tip of the beak can be altered into a lasting shape nor does the M. itself resonate to a high degree while blowing.
+The materialof the mouthpiece itself has a function and is the basis for a round and uniform sound.
+Here it is particularly remarkable that neither the tip of the beak can be altered into a lasting shape nor does the mouthpiece itself resonate to a high degree while blowing.

 Only the clarinet reed is supposed to resonate.

 The higher the self-damping of the material, the rounder, darker and fuller the general impression of the tone.
 Modern synthetic materials such as ABS or acrylates with different additives are developed to that effect.
 Although in general I'd advise rather against thin-skinned and soft rubber.
 It is true that you can get very good sound results with mouthpieces made from fine wood, however, the dimensional accuracy of the mothpiece facing will not remain in the long run, which rules out this option in general practice.